-- (1) An enumeration and description of the services to be extended to the affected territory. - (2) The level and range of those services. - (3) An indication of when those services can feasibly be extended to the affected territory. - (4) An indication of any improvement or upgrading of structures, roads, sewer or water facilities, or other conditions the local agency would impose or require within the affected territory if the change of organization or reorganization is completed. - (5) Information with respect to how those services will be financed.
+- (1) An enumeration and description of the services to be extended to the affected territory. - (2) The level and range of those services. - (3) An indication of when those services can feasibly be extended to the affected territory.

+- (4) An indication of any improvement or upgrading of structures, roads, sewer or water facilities, or other conditions the local agency would impose or require within the affected territory if the change of organization or reorganization is completed. - (5) Information with respect to how those services will be financed.

-The City's plan for providing services, as required by Government Code §56653, is on file in the LAFCO office.
-City services include parks and recreation, police, streets and roads, flood control, public facilities maintenance, and library services.
-The level and range of services will be comparable to those currently provided within the City.
+The City submitted a plan for providing services which covers parks and recreation, police, streets and roads, flood control, public facilities maintenance, and library services.
+The level and range of services to be extended to the subject area will be comparable to services currently provided within the City.
 The DVSA provides performance standards for services in the DV.

-Fire services will continue to be provided by the San Ramon Valley Fire Protection District (SRVFPD), sewer services will be provided by the Central Contra Costa Sanitary District (CCCSD), and water services will be provided by the Dublin San Ramon Services District (DSRSD).
+Also, fire services will be provided by San Ramon Valley Fire Protection District (SRVFPD), sewer services will be provided by Central Contra Costa Sanitary District (CCCSD), and water services will be provided by Dublin San Ramon Services District (DSRSD).

 Parks and Recreation - The DVSA requires 6.5 acres of parkland per 1,000 residents, which is consistent with the City's General Plan.
 Upon complete build-out of DV, this performance standard will be met.
 The DVSP and DVSA establish a variety of park types throughout DV.
-To date, the developers of DV have provided 190+ acres of parkland.
+At build-out, the developers of DV will have provided $202\pm$ acres of parkland.